 Today we recommend you to visit Argentina, a huge South American country with land stretching from the mountains of the Andes, through glacial lakes and the grassland of Pampas to the Argentine Sea in the South Atlantic Ocean and from Iguazu Falls in the north all the way to the ‘End of the World’ in Ushuaia.

-It’s a land of immigrants, most of their current inhabitants are originating from different countries, manly European (majority Italian, Spanish and German) and that is the beauty of this great country: all the cultures mixed together in an incredible melting pot.
-There are also 35 different indigenous ethnic groups, such as Mapuche, Toba and Guarani.
+It’s a land of immigrants, most of their current inhabitants are originating from different countries, mainly European (majority Italian, Spanish, and German) and that is the beauty of this great country: all the cultures mixed together in an incredible melting pot.
+There are also 35 different indigenous ethnic groups, such as Mapuche, Toba, and Guarani.

 Argentina is famous for tango, football, cattle and gauchos, asado, mate and Malbec wine, and spectacular landscapes worth exploring.
 Its capital, Buenos Aires is South America’s center of art and culture and it is a great starting point to explore this beautiful country.
 Enjoy!

 - Capital: Buenos Aires

 - Area: 2.8m sq km (1.1m sq miles)

 - Major language: Spanish

 - Life expectancy: 73 years (men), 80 years (women)

 2. Where is it?